wp-insider/simple-membership/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= TODO 2.2.2 =
+- Added Lithuanian language translation to the plugin.
+The translation was submitted by Daiva Pakalne.

 = 2.2.1 =
 - Added a new table for logging the membership payments/transactions in the future.